ohbotno/TranscribAIr/README.md

 **Creating a Rubric:**
 1. In Record or Upload tab, click **Select Rubric**
 2. Click **New Rubric**
+3. Choose rubric type:
+   - **Simple**: Basic criteria with descriptions
+   - **Detailed**: Multi-level rubrics with performance descriptors (e.g., Poor, Good, Excellent)
-3. Add criteria with names, descriptions, and weights
+4. Add criteria with names, descriptions, and weights
-4. Save for future use (rubrics are reusable)
+5. Save for future use (rubrics are reusable)

+**Importing from Excel:**
+1. Click **Import** in the rubric selector
+2. Select an Excel file (.xlsx) with your rubric
+3. Preview the detected structure
+4. Confirm to import
+5. The app automatically detects:
+   - Simple rubrics (criterion name, description, weight)
+   - Analytic rubrics (with performance levels like Poor/Good/Excellent)

+*Note: If openpyxl package is not installed, the app will offer to install it automatically.*

 **Recording and Organizing Feedback:**
 1. Select your rubric before or after recording